josephnhtam/live-streaming-server-net/README.md

 2. In the "Settings" window, select the "Stream" tab.
 3. Choose "Custom" as the "Service".
 4. Enter "Server": `rtmp://localhost:1935/live` and "Stream Key": `demo`.
-5. Click "OK" to save the settings
+5. Click "OK" to save the settings.
 6. Click the "Start Streaming" button in OBS Studio to begin sending live stream to the RTMP server.

 ### Play the Live Stream